hummingbird-project/hummingbird-docs/Hummingbird.docc/JobsValkey/JobsValkey.md

 ## Setup

-The Postgres job queue driver uses `ValkeyClient` from `valkey-swift`.
+The Valkey job queue driver uses `ValkeyClient` from `valkey-swift`.

 The Valkey job queue configuration includes three values.
 - `pollTime`: This is the amount of time between the last time the queue was empty and the next time the driver starts looking for pending jobs.